-By the time the festival is in full force, somewhere around half a million people have converged on your festival and maybe half a million more have attempted the journey.
-With no gates, you’ve given up any effort at collecting ticket money, and your festival has become free.
+By the time the festival is in full force, somewhere around half a million people have converged on your celebration, and maybe half a million more have attempted the journey.
+With no gates, you’ve given up any effort at collecting ticket money, and your festival has become accessible.
 You are just focused on keeping everyone alive for the next several days.

 But admission isn’t the only thing that has become free.
-The festival attendees freely share their food and provisions with each other.
+The festival attendees freely share their food and provisions.
 They share their stashes of weed and psychedelic drugs.
 They share … well, pretty much *everything* if and when the mood strikes.

 You brace for the worst.
-Will the crowds riot?
+Will the crowd riot?
 Will people turn on each other and fight over food, water, drugs, jealousy?
 Will violence break out?